 You can register your business for the school and take modules on topics that will provide a firm basis for working on a major piece of infrastructure.
 We will also offer workshops, run periodically with a focus on supply chain gaps and areas that may require particular attention (tendering; certification to get onto projects etc).

-We are running two events – one in Essex and one in Kent – to introduce you to the school and to learn from you where you may most need support.
-This will then help to shape what we focus on in future workshops and will give the opportunity to answer any questions you may have.
+We ran two introductory events – one in Essex and one in Kent – to introduce local businesses to the school and to learn where support may be most needed.
+We are using what we learnt at these to shape what we focus on in future workshops.

 How do I register my interest to work on the Lower Thames Crossing?